 Use portion control when eating ketogenic nuts.
 A 1-ounce serving can add 1-3 grams of net carbs to your day’s nutrition.

 Some fruits on the keto diet are okay for you.
 However, many need to be avoided.
 Similarly to nuts, a small serving of fruit can add many net carbs.
-High amounts of natural sugar are in fruits.
+High amounts of natural sugar are in fruit.

 Here are some of the healthiest fruits to eat on the keto diet: